Here are 25 beautiful abstract photography examples to inspire you. Enjoy!

 Tilt your head back and assess the surroundings.
 This can provide a unique and abstract perspective.
 Especially because most people don’t look up themselves!

 When taken from a high vantage point, a scene below becomes flattened.
-This transforms it into a canvas of abstract shape and colour.
+This transforms it into a canvas of abstract shape and color.

 Grab a radio-controlled drone with a camera and you’ll be able to achieve some really interesting results.